 The best and most beautiful things in this world cannot be seen or even heard but must be felt with the heart.

 That love surrounded and lifted me up.
 It came from expected and unexpected quarters.
 Family and friends.
 Colleagues and acquaintances.
 Health care professionals.
 Members of an online survivors’ writing group.
 Our USPS mail carrier.
 Strangers.

 Cancer opened the door to offering and receiving heartfelt expressions of love and human kindness.
 Whats others did for me and said to me expressed a depth of connectedness and caring that often goes unvoiced.

-2. A new understanding of what matters most.
+2. A clearer understanding of what matters most.

 I live to enjoy life by the littlest things, feeling the grass between my toes, breathing fresh air, watching the wind sway the trees, enjoying the company of loved ones, a deep conversation, getting lost in a good book, going for a walk in nature, watching my kids grow up.
 Just the feeling itself of being alive, the absolute amazing fact that we are here right now, breathing, thinking, doing.”

-Having cancer, thankfully now classed as “no evidence of disease,” shifted my perspective on the importance of living fully and in the moment.
+Having cancer, which fortunately is now in remission, shifted my perspective of the importance of living fully and in the moment.